Andy Nicholls: Background

-Nicholls helped publicise the Straight Red Campaign in August 2006 which introduced FBOs in Scotland.
-FBO had been in place in England and Wales for six years and were being expanded to include Scotland.
-The campaign was launched at Hampden Park in Glasgow with Nicholls saying, "A banning order hurts more than any thump or kick you get and, more importantly, hurts more than any fine.
-They even hurt more than getting sent to prison.
-The banning orders changed my life because it's taken away something from me which, even as a hooligan, I was passionate about.
-Taking away that part of your life hurts."
-The same month Nicholls had also appeared on the BBC documentary programme Panorama during an undercover investigation into previously unreported violence at the 2006 World Cup.
+Nicholls appeared on the BBC documentary programme Panorama during an undercover investigation into previously unreported violence at the 2006 World Cup.
 In the programme he was quoted as saying, "To stamp out hooliganism once and for all, you'd have to get every man between 14 and 40 and chop off their arms and legs."

 Nicholls' first book, Scally: Confessions of a Category C Football Hooligan dealt with the victim knife attacks perpetrated by the County Road Cutters firm, who are associated with Everton.
 He chronicles the bitter Manchester-Merseyside battles that left hundreds injured.
 He also confronts the alleged problems of racism at Goodison Park and he describes rivalries with the gangs of Aberdeen, Chelsea, Millwall, Middlesbrough and other clubs.
 He has also co-authored three other books with fellow former football hooligan, Cass Pennant.